upunaprosk/quantized-lm-confidence/README.md

 * numpy 1.25.2
 * datasets 2.19.2

-**Used quantized models for the experiments can be found here: https://huggingface.co/iproskurina?search_models=GPTQ** (see models section).
+**The quantized models used for the experiments can be found here: https://huggingface.co/iproskurina?search_models=GPTQ** (see models section).

 ## Usage
 <details>